 \subsubsection{Simulation of the logistic regression coefficients}

-In a two-state NHHMM, as \citet{Me11} observe, we can model the two diagonal elements of probability transition matrix by linking them to the set of covariates using a logistic link.
-However, the algorithm adopting the auxiliary representation of \citet{Ho06} in the method of \citet{Me11} does not converge in some cases, especially if there exists model uncertainty in the transition probabilities.
-Many data-augmentation or Metropolis-Hastings algorithms are proposed to model the logistic regression model, see for example \citet{OBr04,Fu13,Po13}.
-We follow \citet{Po13} since as shown in their work, using P\'{o}lya-Gamma data augmentation gives superior results, it terms of convergence and mixing, among all the competing methods.
-Given the unobserved (latent) data $z^{T}=(z_{1},\dots ,z_{T})$ we define $\tilde{Z}_{t}^{s}=I\left[ Z_{t+1}=Z_{t}=s\right]$.
-In words $\tilde{Z}_{t}^{s}$ is the number of times where the chain was at the same stage for two consecutive time periods.
-Then, \citet{Po13} proved that binomial likelihoods (thus Bernoulli likelihoods in our simpler case) parametrized by log odds can be represented as mixtures of Gaussian distributions with respect to P\'{o}lya-Gamma distribution.
-The main result of \citet{Po13} is that letting $p(\omega)$ be the density of a latent variable $\omega$ with $\omega\sim \mathcal{PG}(b,0)$ for $b>0$, the following integral identity holds for all $a\in \mathbb{R}$:
+We model the two diagonal elements of probability transition matrix by linking them to the set of covariates using a logistic link.
+We use the data augmentation scheme of \cite{Po13} since, as shown in their work, the estimation of logistic regression coefficients using this scheme is superior, in terms of efficiency.
+Given the unobserved (latent) data $z^{T}=(z_{1},\dots ,z_{T})$ we define, for $t=1\dots,T-1$, the quantity $\tilde{Z}_{t+1}^{s}=I\left[ Z_{t+1}=Z_{t}=s\right]$.
+The sum $\sum_t\tilde{Z}_{t+1}^{s}$, is the number of times that the chain was at the same state for two consecutive time periods.
+Then, \cite{Po13} proved that binomial likelihoods -- thus Bernoulli likelihoods in our simpler case -- parametrized by log odds can be represented as mixtures of Gaussian distributions with respect to the P\'{o}lya-Gamma distribution.
+The main result of \cite{Po13} is that letting $p(\omega)$ be the density of a latent variable $\omega$ with $\omega\sim \mathcal{PG}(b,0)$, for $b>0$, the following integral identity holds for all $a\in \mathbb{R}$

 where $k=a-b/2$.
 Furthermore, the conditional distribution of $\omega\mid \psi$ is also P\'{o}lya-Gamma, $\mathcal{PG}(b,\psi)$.
-Using the previous result and setting $\Omega_s=diag\{ \omega_{1,s},\dots,\omega_{N_{s},s} \}$ as a set of latent variables the likelihood for each state $s=1,2$ is
+Using the previous result and setting $\Omega_s=diag\{ \omega_{1,s},\dots,\omega_{N_{s},s} \}$ as a set of latent variables, the likelihood for each state $s=1,2$ is